wp-plugins/wp-reel/readme.txt

 == Frequently Asked Questions ==

-= How to quickly create 360 rotating object to my site =
+= How to quickly add 360 rotating object to my site =

 Create gallery in your post or page containing frames for rotation and add reel="1" to gallery shortcode.